FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/quick_start.md

 There are two ways to use smart contracts in the SDK:

 - (Suitable for specific contract scenarios) Generate Java interface files for smart contracts.
-Java applications can directly deploy and invoke contracts based on Java interface files.。Reference: [Java interface file for generating smart contracts](./contracts_to_java.html)
+Java applications can directly deploy and invoke contracts based on Java interface files。Reference: [Java interface file for generating smart contracts](./contracts_to_java.html)
-- (Suitable for general contract scenarios) Initiate a transaction request on its own according to the contract ABI assembly parameters。Reference: [Constructing Transactions and Calls](./assemble_transaction.html)
+- (Suitable for general contract scenario) Initiate transaction request according to contract ABI assembly parameters。Reference: [Constructing Transactions and Calls](./assemble_transaction.html)

 ### Step 5.
 Create a configuration file

 Create the configuration file "config.toml" in the project.
-For details, see [Configuration Wizard].(./config.html)For configuration, you can also refer to ["config-example.toml``](https://github.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/config-example.toml)
+For details, see [Configuration Wizard](./config.html)For configuration, you can also refer to ["config-example.toml"](https://github.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/config-example.toml)

 Please refer to Section 4 of this document, "Appendix III.
 Configuring with xml configuration" for configuration via "xml"。